niksilver/elm-explained/README.md

-# Elm explanations
+# Elm explained

-Some demonstration code to explain various basic features of the Elm language.
+Some demonstration code and commentary to explain various fundamental features of the Elm language.

 Types:
 * [Type aliases](TypeAliases.elm)